asoucase/ubuntu64-raspberrypi4-k8s/README.md

   ```

 ## Steps

+1. Set master and nodes in inventory file `inventory`

-1. Set each raspberry pi's IP, hostname and the location of the ssh key in folder `host_vars`.
+2. Set each raspberry pi's IP, hostname and the location of the ssh key in folder `host_vars`.
 Replace file `roles/common/files/ssh-key.pub` with your own public ssh key.

-2. Flash a microsd card with the latest ubuntu image for raspberry pi 4 (arm64) using [Balena-Etcher](https://www.balena.io/etcher/).
+3. Flash a microsd card with the latest ubuntu image for raspberry pi 4 (arm64) using [Balena-Etcher](https://www.balena.io/etcher/).

     ![](.github/images/etcher.png)

-3. Boot your raspberry pi with the microsd card and log in as username/password `ubuntu`/`ubuntu`.
+4. Boot your raspberry pi with the microsd card and log in as username/password `ubuntu`/`ubuntu`.
 You will be prompted to change the default password.

-4. Update apt and install ssh package, so that ansible can connect to the raspberry pi.
+5. Update apt and install ssh package, so that ansible can connect to the raspberry pi.

    ```bash
    $ sudo apt update && sudo apt install -y ssh
    ```

-5. Run playbook as ubuntu user and add `--ask-pass` to make use of the user's password
+6. Run playbook as ubuntu user and add `--ask-pass` to make use of the user's password

    ```bash
    $ ansible-playbook playbook.yaml --ask-pass -u ubuntu